paris3200/WunderAPI/README.md

 # wunderapi
-A cli interface for the weather underground api.
+A command line interface for the weather underground api.